Case Studies accelerating AI applications using custom RISC-V based SIMD/VLIW DSPs

 This seminar introduces you to the ASIP Designer tool-suite.
 It features a tutorial and two case studies from AI application domains.
 The tutorial introduces the typical architectural features needed to accelerate AI algorithms, such as specialization, SIMD, and VLIW, and how ASIP Designer supports them.
 The first case study demonstrates a SIMD/VLIW architecture with a RISC-V baseline processor for accelerating activation functions.
 The second case study shows a RISC-V based ASIP for medium-throughput convolutional neural networks (CNN) with programming support for TensorFlowLite for Microcontrollers (TFLM).

-Register using your business or university email
+Register using your business or university email to watch the event on-demand

 Who Should Attend?